akashpawar6474/DSA_Problem_Solving_Part2/README.md

 488. Sort Array By Parity => this can be solved using dutch national flag algo..
 489. Shortest Unsorted Continuous Subarray => this can be solved using NSE and PGE..
 490. Perfect Squares => this is very good dp problem..
+491. Max Number of K-Sum Pairs => this is just counting of two sum pairs..